BarathEswerN/Insight_DE_Project/README.md

 ## Technologies:

-Twitter API, Kafka, Spark, Cassandra, Flask
+Twitter API, Kafka, Spark, MySQL, Flask

+## Primary Engineering Challenges:
+Some of the primary engineering challenges are
+1. latency - the minimum time required to traverse end to end pipeline
+2. Stemming and Tokenizing tweets for common brands

 ## Proposed Architecture:

+## Quantitative specifications/constraints
+Optimize number of tweets processed per minute.